briansimiyuj/doctor-appointment-app/README.md

         b.
 Retrieve history from localStorage using patientID as the key
         c.
 Parse and return the complete history array showing the full lifecycle of appointment changes

+      4. Update other hooks for updating appointment to use Schedule History hook

 ### Settings Context